The joys of being a Creighton mom

 Lives in: Sun Valley, Idaho

-Son: Riley Gill, junior in the Heider College of Business
+Son: Riley Gill, senior in the Heider College of Business

 Kimberly remembers feeling that Creighton was special from the early days of Riley’s college visits and application process.